-Recent discoveries, such as gravitational waves last year, have confirmed quantum field theory (the basis for the standard model of particle physics) and the theory of general relativity (the basis for the standard cosmological model).
+Recent discoveries, such as gravitational waves, have confirmed quantum field theory (the basis for the standard model of particle physics) and the theory of general relativity (the basis for the standard cosmological model).
 Yet, the New Scientist article goes on to say, “Not only do they contradict each other, they contradict how we feel reality should behave.”

 The problem goes back to the basic issue that troubled Newton.
 Gravity.
 It just does not want to play nice with others.

 Quantum mechanics describes how atoms, electrons, and the smaller bits of reality behave.
 When a lightbulb releases a stream of light, it’s not actually a steady stream.
 The light goes out in “packets” (or quanta, hence the name quantum mechanics).
 The atoms that produce different colors of light require specific amounts of energy, like gift boxes.